 Catalina: I have a daughter who is starting her career.
 There is so much going on for young women right now in terms of support, opportunities and resources - a lot of these were not there when I started my career.
 I know she will still have to face some of the same challenges but I’m hopeful she’ll have a better shot of overcoming these.
 The enhanced awareness of the impact of gender inequality in the professional world is shifting everything in the right direction.
 It has been a slow turn and we are still far from being where we need to be, but I think the outlook is bright for new generations of women.
 I’m an optimist!

 Di: My daughter is only three.
-I’m not certain what her generation will be like yet but one thing for sure is that they’ll be so much more in control of their own career while they will demand flexibility as well as higher social responsibility commitment from their employers.Posted over 3 years ago
+I’m not certain what her generation will be like yet but one thing for sure is that they’ll be so much more in control of their own career while they will demand flexibility as well as higher social responsibility commitment from their employers.Posted about 4 years ago